 The Organization's debt is generally backed only by the full faith and credit of the Organization.
 Certain bonds are subject to redemption prior to their maturity at the option of the Organization.
 The repayment terms of the variable rate debt generally require monthly payments of interest and annual principal reduction.
 The registered owners of the bonds and notes with demand repayment rights may demand repurchase of the bonds and notes for an amount equal to the principal plus accrued interest.
-The organization had no outstanding debt with demand repayment rights as of June 30, 2023 and 2022.
+The organization had no outstanding debt with demand repayment rights as of June 30, 2024 and 2023.

 Certain of the Organization's debt agreements include covenants that require the Organization to maintain certain levels of financial ratios.
-The Organization was in compliance with its covenant requirements as of and for the years ended June 30, 2023 and 2022.
+The Organization was in compliance with its covenant requirements as of and for the years ended June 30, 2024 and 2023.

-Scheduled maturities and sinking fund requirements of the debt and credit agreements as of June 30, 2023 are as follows (in thousands):
+Scheduled maturities and sinking fund requirements of the debt and credit agreements as of June 30, 2024 are as follows (in thousands):

-2024 \$ 8,000

-2025 68,000
+2025 \$ 68,000

 2026 20,000

 2027 31,000

 2028 30,000

+2029 25,000

-Thereafter 216,100
+Thereafter 191,100

-\$ 373,100
+\$ 365,100

-Interest expense was approximately \$15 million for both fiscal years ended June 30, 2023 and 2022, respectively, which is included in contractual services on the statement of functional expenses.
+Interest expense was approximately \$12 million and \$15 million for the fiscal years ended June 30, 2024 and 2023, respectively, which is included in contractual services on the statement of functional expenses.

 The Organization maintained several committed lines of credit with various banks for its working capital requirements.
-There were no borrowings outstanding under lines of credit as of June 30, 2023 and 2022.
-The Organization had unused lines of credit outstanding of approximately \$200 million at both June 30, 2023 and June 30, 2022.
+There were no borrowings outstanding under lines of credit as of June 30, 2024 and 2023.
+The Organization had unused lines of credit outstanding of approximately \$200 million at both June 30, 2024 and June 30, 2023.
 The amounts available to be borrowed on the lines of credit are subject to the limitations of the Organization's debt covenants.

-The Organization had unused letters of credit outstanding of approximately \$52 million at June 30, 2023 and June 30, 2022.
+The Organization had unused letters of credit outstanding of approximately \$52 million at June 30, 2024 and June 30, 2023.